 For over 20 years, Kent Scientific Corporation has been serving medical and research scientists as a worldwide provider of integrated solutions for pre-clinical research and drug discovery advancement.
-You can choose from an outstanding portfolio of leading-edge products and ...Show more Show less
+You can choose from an outstanding portfolio of leading-edge products and ...See more See less

 As the sole manufacturer of Bed-oCobs, The Andersons has provided the research community with the most trusted name in bedding since 1962.
-While we began with a single product (1/4 inch Bed-oCobs bedding), our premium product offering today includes 15 of the highest quality ...Show more Show less
+While we began with a single product (1/4 inch Bed-oCobs bedding), our premium product offering today includes 15 of the highest quality ...See more See less

 We are an independent, nonprofit organization focusing on mammalian genetics research to advance human health.
 Our mission is to discover precise genomic solutions for disease and empower the global biomedical community in the shared quest to improve human health.
-Our work ...Show more Show less
+Our work ...See more See less

 Harvard Apparatus was founded in 1901 by Dr. William T. Porter of the Harvard Medical School.
 Harvard Apparatus developed a name not only for quality but also for innovation.
-Harvard Apparatus invented the mechanical syringe pump in the 1950s and introduced the first ...Show more Show less
+Harvard Apparatus invented the mechanical syringe pump in the 1950s and introduced the first ...See more See less

 Our company has vast knowledge of ingredients, nutrients and animal feed formulations.
 We are part of a food and feed company with a dedicated focus on product safety.
-Our TestDiet® feed facilities produce custom grain-based and purified diets for animal research in academic ...Show more Show less
+Our TestDiet® feed facilities produce custom grain-based and purified diets for animal research in academic ...See more See less

 Our focus is on providing customers with products and services to optimize the discovery and safety of new medicines and compounds.
 Our mission is helping you do research better.

 bioBUBBLE has over 25 years experience in the design and manufacture of custom, soft walled environments for ultra-clean and biocontainment applications.
-As a company, our focus is to provide you with personalized service and cost -effective, innovative solutions for almost ...Show more Show less
+As a company, our focus is to provide you with personalized service and cost -effective, innovative solutions for almost ...See more See less

 Next Advance, Inc. develops and sells innovative, high-value, user-friendly laboratory instruments for molecular biologists.
-Designed and tested by our multi-disciplined cross-trained staff, our products automate mundane tasks, freeing scientists from repetitive, time-consuming ...Show more Show less
+Designed and tested by our multi-disciplined cross-trained staff, our products automate mundane tasks, freeing scientists from repetitive, time-consuming ...See more See less

 For 60 years The Baker Company has been at the forefront of engineering, testing and production of reliable laboratory contamination control equipment.
-Recognized as the industry pioneer, The Baker Company maintains an unparalleled passion for helping our customers advance ...Show more Show less
+Recognized as the industry pioneer, The Baker Company maintains an unparalleled passion for helping our customers advance ...See more See less

 The Otawog team has more than 100 years of combined expertise.
 Their extensive laboratory animal experience has been applied to the development of many new innovative designs which enhance and simplify rodent gas anaesthesia and surgery.

 W.F.
 Fisher and Son is a small, family owned and operated Certified Lab Dealer (CLD) that prides itself on delivering high quality service to the research industry in the NY, NJ, and CT markets.
 Since 1955, the W.F.
-Fisher family has provided warehousing, distributing and ...Show more Show less
+Fisher family has provided warehousing, distributing and ...See more See less

 Hilltop Lab Animals, Inc. began operations in 1928, and quickly developed a reputation for supplying quality research animals at reasonable prices.
-Through the years, Hilltop continued to build its knowledge base, enabling the company to produce the highest quality rats, mice and ...Show more Show less
+Through the years, Hilltop continued to build its knowledge base, enabling the company to produce the highest quality rats, mice and ...See more See less

 Shepherd Specialty Papers remains unmatched in our commitment to provide a full line of quality products to the animal care industry.
-We offer a wide variety of Cage and Pan Liners, Bedding, and environmental enrichment items for the best possible animal care and to make cage ...Show more Show less
+We offer a wide variety of Cage and Pan Liners, Bedding, and environmental enrichment items for the best possible animal care and to make cage ...See more See less

 The right research model can take you further.
 And the emerging possibilities of genetically engineered models create opportunities to move further still.
-At Taconic Biosciences, we make your research goal the center of everything we do, and we go further in helping you achieve ...Show more Show less
+At Taconic Biosciences, we make your research goal the center of everything we do, and we go further in helping you achieve ...See more See less

 World Precision Instruments, Inc. (WPI) is a leading global provider of powerful, cutting-edge laboratory solutions for the life sciences.
-Headquartered in Sarasota, Florida, our mission is to offer the broadest range of instruments and tools, to enable professionals throughout ...Show more Show less
+Headquartered in Sarasota, Florida, our mission is to offer the broadest range of instruments and tools, to enable professionals throughout ...See more See less

 LabRoots is the leading scientific social networking website and producer of educational virtual events and webinars.
 Contributing to the advancement of science through content sharing capabilities, LabRoots is a powerful advocate in amplifying global networks and communities.

 CRC Press, a premier global publisher of scientific, technical, and medical content, provides essential material for academics, professionals, and students.
-CRC Press products include world-class references, handbooks, and textbooks as well as the award-winning CRCnetBASE eBook ...Show more Show less
+CRC Press products include world-class references, handbooks, and textbooks as well as the award-winning CRCnetBASE eBook ...See more See less

 AAALAC International is a private, nonprofit organization that promotes the humane treatment of animals in science through voluntary accreditation and assessment programs.
 AAALAC stands for the "Association for Assessment and Accreditation of Laboratory Animal Care."
-More than ...Show more Show less
+More than ...See more See less